-The Taiko Community Alliance is seeking mini-grant proposals for projects that align with, further, and promote the mission of the TCA to empower the people and advance the art of taiko.
+The Taiko Community Alliance annually seeks proposals for mini-grants to support projects that align with, further, and promote the mission of the TCA to empower the people and advance the art of taiko.
 More information about the TCA core values and guiding principles can be found here.

-TCA has dedicated a total of $10,000 to this year’s mini-grant program.
-To encourage creativity and innovation in proposals, a wide variety of project types will be considered.
-If you are unsure if your project is a fit, please contact us at the email below.
+TCA dedicated a total of $10,000 to the 2018 mini-grant program.
+To encourage creativity and innovation in proposals, a wide variety of project types are under consideration.

-Proposals will be evaluated on the following criteria.
+Proposals are evaluated on the following criteria.
 Beneath each criteria are some of the detailed questions panelists will consider in reviewing proposals

 Alignment with TCA mission: 40%

 How well does the proposal embody the TCA mission, values, and current strategic framework goals?

 Does this project demonstrate a high likelihood of success in accomplishing goals? (i.e., does it have the right people (skills, time, etc), a realistic and clear budget, and a realistic timeline?)
 Are admin/overhead costs justified?
 If this request is part of a larger project, is there a high-level overview of the entire budget? (i.e., full cost of the project, how much of the required revenue has been identified, how much has been raised)